hkleen/KiBot/docs/source/configuration/outputs/DXFOptions.rst

 -  ``individual_page_scaling`` :index:`: <pair: output - dxf - options; individual_page_scaling>` [:ref:`boolean <boolean>`] (default: ``true``) Tell KiCad to apply the scaling for each layer as a separated entity.
    Disabling it the pages are coherent and can be superposed.
 -  ``inner_extension_pattern`` :index:`: <pair: output - dxf - options; inner_extension_pattern>` [:ref:`string <string>`] (default: ``''``) Used to change the Protel style extensions for inner layers.
-   The replacement pattern can contain %n for the inner layer number and %N for the layer number.
+   The replacement pattern can contain %n for the inner layer number and %N for the layer number. |br|
    Example '.g%n'.
 -  ``metric_units`` :index:`: <pair: output - dxf - options; metric_units>` [:ref:`boolean <boolean>`] (default: ``false``) Use mm instead of inches.
 -  ``plot_footprint_refs`` :index:`: <pair: output - dxf - options; plot_footprint_refs>` [:ref:`boolean <boolean>`] (default: ``true``) Include the footprint references.